-However, sage Durvasa had other plans, as he not only refused to listen to Lakshmana but also threatened to curse Lord Rama for his rudeness.
-According to several ancient texts, the sage Durvasa was a very violent sage of his time, famous for cursing people for minor offenses that could otherwise be forgiven.
+However, Sage Durvasa had other plans, as he not only refused to listen to him, but also threatened to curse Lord Rama for his rudeness.
+According to several ancient texts, Durvasa was a very violent sage of his time, famous for cursing people for minor offenses that could otherwise be forgiven.

 The Possible Curse Of Sage Durvasa To Rama

-Despite Lakshmana’s repeated requests to wait until Rama finished his discussion, the sage Durvasa became even angrier.
-Looking at his rage, Lakshmana’s anxiety skyrocketed, and he began to worry about his brother.
-He was desperate to save Rama from the curse of the sage Durvasa.
+Despite Lakshmana’s repeated requests to wait until Lord Rama finished his meeting, Sage Durvasa became even angrier.
+Seeing his anger, Lakshmana’s anxiety saw no bound.
+He started thinking for his brother, and was getting desperate to save Rama from the curse of Sage Durvasa.

-For a brief moment, he considered all of his options for rescuing his elder brother from the curse.
-Lakshmana had to pick one of the two possible choices; either he could follow the order of Rama, or save him from the curse by voluntarily sacrificing himself.
+For a brief moment, Lakshmana considered all of his available options for rescuing his elder brother from the possible curse from Sage Durvasa.
+He had to select one of the two choices; either he could follow the order of Lord Rama, or save him from the curse by voluntarily sacrificing himself.
 Finally, he chose the second option and walked into the room.

 The Dilemma of Lord Rama

-But it was too late, and Lord Rama now had to carry out his word and punish Lakshmana.
+But it was too late, and Lord Rama now had to carry out his word, and punish his own brother.
 When the saint (or, Kal deva) saw Rama’s dilemma, he advised him to exile Lakshmana from the state.
 State exile was believed to be the equivalent of a death sentence during this time period.
 So, Rama ordered Lakshmana as advised.